Education

 The Department of Education offers a degree in education with options for emphases in early childhood (birth-grade 3), elementary (grades 1-6), middle school language arts, middle school mathematics, middle school science, or middle school social science.
 The educational studies emphasis area offers an option for students working in informal contexts outside of public schools.

 All students take the core education curriculum; these courses include multiple field experience courses which requires them to observe and teach lessons in schools.
-The final semester of the program is student teaching when students are immersed full time in a school setting for 16 weeks, except for the educational studies emphasis area.
+The final semester of certification programs is student teaching when students are immersed full time in a school setting for 16 weeks, except for the educational studies emphasis area.

 The Missouri Department of Elementary and Secondary Education approves the curricula of certification programs.
 Any substitutions for content or education coursework must be approved by the Department of Education.
-Students intended to earn a teaching certificate must also pass the Missouri Content Assessment and meet the GPA requirements to be eligible for student teaching and certification.
+Students intended to earn a teaching certificate must also pass the appropriate Praxis exam and meet the GPA requirements to be eligible for student teaching and certification.

 Program Learning Outcomes